fluxninja/aperture/docs/content/concepts/flow-control/components/load-scheduler.md

 By default, Aperture can automatically estimate the tokens for each workload.
 See the `auto_tokens` [configuration](/reference/policies/spec.md#scheduler) for
 more details.

+Tokens are determined in the following order of precedence:

+- Specified in the flow labels
+- Specified in the `Workload.tokens` setting.
+- Estimated using the `auto_tokens` feature.

+### Token rate {#token-rate}

+The Scheduler provides token rates for both incoming and accepted (admitted) requests as output signals.

+When tokens represent the number of requests, with each request counting as 1 token, the token rate is simply the number of requests per second.

+However, when using the auto-tokens setting, tokens correspond to seconds of response latency (work-seconds).
+In this case, the token rate represents the work-seconds completed per unit of time (that is, work-seconds per second), which is a measure of the system's concurrency.
+Concurrency is a dimensionless metric that indicates the average number of flows being processed concurrently by the system.

 ### Token bucket {#token-bucket}